fbpx

 Sultan Lawyers: Advising Employers and Employees on Criminal Admissibility matters to ensure access to Canada

-The Toronto workplace immigration and employment lawyers at Sultan Lawyers regularly advise our employer clients on employment and immigration law matters in relation to criminal admissibility.
+The workplace immigration and employment lawyers Toronto at Sultan Lawyers regularly advise our employer clients on employment and immigration law matters in relation to criminal admissibility.
 We provide strategic advice which takes into account all relevant immigration matters.
 Contact us online or at 416-214-5111 for a consultation.

 Book Now